EricDeiman/titania/ideas.md

     [x] figure out what to do with comparisons
     [] implement (literal) strings
-    [] add some way of measuring the benefit of optimizations
+    [] add some way of measuring the benefit of optimizations [x] the register renamer doesn't check for special registers rarp or rtos [] the IR in general doesn't check for special registers